msftdb2021/ITDroid/README.md

 Provide the following list of required arguments when running ITDroid:
 1. ``APKPath``: path to the app’s APK;
 2. ``AppPackage``: app package name used to identify the Android app;
-3. ``ExtraCompFolder``:   path to the folder that has the extra libraries used by ITDroid, for instance, this folder contains the executable file of our ripper.;
+3. ``ExtraCompFolder``:   path to the folder that has the extra libraries used by ITDroid, for instance, this folder contains the executable file of the ripper.;
 4. ``settingsDir``: path to the settings.properties file, that describes the target languages to be used during the execution.;
 5. ``amountUntranslatable``: integer number greater or equal to 0; it defines the accepted difference between the amount of strings internationalized by the developer in the default language and a target language.
 It is used by ITDroid to decide if the app have enough strings in a target language to be considerate as translated.;
 6. ``OutputFolder``: path to the folder where the results are going to be stored.;